-&lt;sup>11 In the longer run, discrepancies between local rents and the user cost of owner-occupied housing should be arbitraged away through conversions from rental to owner-occupied housing, although regulatory constraints may hamper this adjustment process as well.
+15 In the longer run, discrepancies between local rents and the user cost of owner-occupied housing should be arbitraged away through conversions from rental to owner-occupied housing, although regulatory constraints may hamper this adjustment process as well.

-We obtained our measures of LPA-level regulatory restrictiveness from the Department of Communities and Local Government (DCLG).
-Our key measure - the refusal rate of 'major' residential projects - is defined by the DCLG as the share of residential projects consisting of 10 or more dwellings that was refused by an LPA in any particular year.
-The refusal rate of planning applications is a standard measure to capture regulatory restrictiveness.
-It is for example used in Cheshire and Sheppard (1989), Preston et al. (1996) or Bramley (1998).
-Figure B1 in Appendix B illustrates the average refusal rate by LPA, measured between 1979 and 2008.
-Refusal rates over the last 30 years have been clearly highest in the Greater London Area and in the South and lowest in the North of the country.
-The second variable - the delay rate for major residential projects - is defined as the number of decisions that are delayed over 13 weeks in any particular LPA and year relative to all decisions made in that LPA and year.
+13 weeks in any particular LPA and year relative to all decisions made in that LPA and year.
 The 13 weeks-threshold is a 'performance' target introduced by the Labour government in 2002 with the intent to speed up the planning process.
 We use the change in the delay rate pre- and post- the policy reform as an instrumental variable to identify the potentially endogenous refusal rate.
 We discuss the rationale for this in Section 4.2.1.